Barbecue Chicken Thighs

 - They're darn tasty!

 You can cook legs and breasts with this recipe.
-The procedure and cook time will be the same.
+The procedure and cooking time will be the same.

 Thighs will give you moister meat because of the higher fat content.